SFBS - Sustainable Food & Bioenergy

 SFBS 429 Small Business and Entrepreneurship in Food and Health: 3 Credits (3 Lec)

 PREREQUISITE: ECNS 101IS, or HDFS 138 or HDFS 239 and senior standing or permission of instructor.
-(F) Basic bookkeeping, marketing, and management concepts for owning and operating a successful small business.
-Students will prepare a modified business plan based on individual interests.
-Special emphasis on sustainable design and corporate responsibility in food system enterprises
+(F) Introduces basic business, marketing, and management concepts for owning and operating a successful small business.
+To demonstrate their understanding of core concepts, working in teams, students will develop a value-added agriculture product concept, and prepare a business plan, pitch deck, and five-year cash flow projection.
+There will be an emphasis on entrepreneurship, sustainability, corporate responsibility in food system enterprises, and food system economics

 SFBS 445R Culinary Marketing: Farm/Table: 3 Credits (1 Lec, 2 Lab)